ori-drs/pronto_anymal_example/README.md

 # pronto_anymal_example
 Demo binary and related libraries to run the Pronto state estimator on the ANYmal B robot (simplified version).

+## Environment
+Tested on ROS Noetic and Ubuntu 20.04 Focal Fossa.
+Compatibility with any other operating system or ROS version is not guaranteed nor officially supported.

 ## Structure
 This repository  includes three catkin packages:
 - `anymal_robcogen` kinematics/dynamics libraries generated with RobCoGen from the public URDF of the ANYmal B robot.